2015–2016 Latakia offensive: Capture of Salma and Rabia

 On the morning of 12 January, government forces imposed full control over the strategic village of Tartiyah, situated to the east of the rebel stronghold of Salma, considered to be the rebel's most important site in the Kurdish Mountains (Jabal al-Akrad) in the northern countryside of Latakia.
 Later that day, the military fully seized Salma.

 The following day, the military expanded its control from Salma, capturing Mrouniyah and Marj Khawkha.
 By 15 January, they took control of another six villages as rebel defenses collapsed.

 On 16 January 2016, government forces captured several hills overlooking al-Sarraf, as well as another six villages.

 On the next day, the military seized two mountaintops near the strategic town of Rabia and six villages throughout Jabal Al-Akrad and the Turkmen Mountain.

 On 20 January, government advances continued with the seizure of another two villages.
 However, a rebel counter-attack between 18 and 20 January, led to their recapture of four villages and a hill.
 Still, their hold on these recaptured positions was weak due to government troops still occupying the strategic heights.

 On 21 January, a renewed Army assault commenced and by 24 January, they captured 20 villages, surrounding the strategic town of Rabia on three sides.
 Rabia itself was seized that day.

 In all, between 12 and 25 January, Russian and Syrian warplanes conducted more than 522 airstrikes, while government ground forces fired more than 3,000 rocket shells and missiles, which led to them taking control of 36 towns and villages, the most important of all being Salma and Rabia, which were the main rebel strongholds in Jabal al-Akrad and Jabal al-Turkman.
-72 Syrian soldiers and 124 foreign rebel fighters were killed during these two weeks of operations.
+A total of 72 Syrian soldiers and 124 foreign rebel fighters were killed during these two weeks of operations.